 South Asia Subregional Economic Cooperation Operational Plan 2016-2025

 The SASEC Operational Plan 2016–2025 embodies the strategic objectives and operational priorities of the SASEC Program for the next decade.
 It expands the SASEC Program's focus beyond intraregional cooperation to developing links with Southeast and East Asia, thus widening the scope of transport, trade facilitation, and energy cooperation.
 Economic and industrial corridor development, which will arise from improved connectivity, has been introduced as a priority initiative.
 SASEC 2025 is supported by a list of potential projects to be implemented in the subregion during 2016-2025, that will advance the SASEC goals of multi-modal connectivity, energy security and the growth of regional energy markets, and increased intra- and inter-regional trade.
+An

 Author: Asian Development Bank